Q&A with a horticulturalist

 Tell us about your employer.

-My employer is the Provincial Capital Commission which provides for the operation, management and stewardship of provincial assets that include Government House and Wascana Centre, enhancing quality of life and creating pride in the capital city through educational programming, public events, and celebratory opportunities.
+My employer is the Provincial Capital Commission which provides the operation, management and stewardship of provincial assets that include Government House and Wascana Centre, enhancing quality of life and creating pride in the capital city through educational programming, public events, and celebratory opportunities.
 The commission acts as a regulator for all land use within Wascana Centre.

 What is the Wascana Centre?